 Clean Government & Ethics

-Too many politicians in Richmond put special interests first, boxing out the needs of everyday Virginians.
-We see this time and time again with politicians going out of their way for Dominion Energy at the expense of working families.
+Too many politicians in Richmond put special interests first — we see this time and time again with politicians going out of their way for Dominion Energy at the expense of working families.
 But it’s not just Dominion.
-We have seen cable companies work to kill measures to expand rural broadband, and corporations spend millions of dollars to influence the political process.
+We have seen cable companies kill measures to expand rural broadband and corporations spend millions of dollars to influence the political process.